- Home

 Couple & Family Psychology

-Applicants for certification in Couple and Family Psychology (CFP) may apply through one of two tracks, Standard Preparation or Senior Track.
-Each applicant is evaluated according to the requirements of the category in which they apply by a current Board member; any variance from the requirements will be evaluated on a case-by-case basis.
-If the applicant believes they are qualified but does not meet the requirements, they are urged to request an individualize review of their history.
+Applicants for certification in Couple and Family Psychology (CFP) may apply through one of two tracks: Standard Preparation or the Senior Track.
+Each applicant is evaluated by a current Board member according to the requirements of the category in which they apply; any variance from these requirements is reviewed on a case-by-case basis.
+If an applicant believes they are qualified but do not fully meet the requirements, they are encouraged to request an individualized review of their credentials.

 Standard Preparation for Eligibility in CFP

-The Board recognizes that obtaining training in CFP is not readily available in many settings.
-Therefore, training often occurs through variegated methods.
-Education and training is often circuitous and this fact can be reflected in the applicant’s materials.
+The Board recognizes that training in CFP is not readily available in many settings.
+Therefore, applicants often obtain training through varied pathways.
+Education and training may be non-linear, and this can be reflected in the applicant’s materials.

-- An earned doctoral degree in professional psychology (e.g., clinical, counseling, or school) that meets the ABPP generic requirements.
+An earned doctoral degree in professional psychology (e.g., clinical, counseling, or school) that meets American Board of Professional Psychology (ABPP) generic requirements.

-- Completion of a post-doctoral residency or one year postdoctoral practice supervised by a licensed psychologist.
-A minimum of one hour a week of individual supervision for 48 weeks is mandatory.
+- Completion of a postdoctoral residency or one year of postdoctoral practice supervised by a licensed psychologist.
+A minimum of one hour per week of individual supervision for 48 weeks is required.

-Specialty specific education and training can be demonstrated through the following experiences:
+Specialty-specific education and training may be demonstrated through the following experiences:

 - An internship with a CFP track or rotation